NOTE: Students must attend a STUDY ABROAD 101 Information Session in order to apply.

 Two Step Process to Apply

-Please note: We must receive a complete application by the December 2 deadline.
-This includes the online application portion, Academic Planning form and Essay response.
+Please note: We must receive a complete application by the December 7th deadline.

 To help students prepare for the Study Abroad Application process, below is the essay question that will accompany the online portion of the application:

-Students must attend an Information Session before November 30, 2015.
+Students must attend an Information Session before the deadline.